base2Services/cloudformation-custom-resources/README.md

 Required parameters:
 - `Bucket` - name of bucket where configuration file resides
 - `Key` - key within bucket of configuration file

+Optional parameters:
+- `EnsureKeys` - comma separated list of keys that are always returned out of custom resource.
+This ensures your Cloud formation does not break if property that does not exist in JSON file is passed around the stack.
+Key values will default to empty string, or value of `EmptyKeyDefaultValue` parameter

+- `EmptyKeyDefaultValue` value for keys not present in JSON file and requested by `EnsureKeys`